Call for Nominations to Serve on the Board

 Here is what you need to know if you feel you have a contribution to make.

-The places on the Board open for election are Chair, Vice Chair, Treasurer, Honorary Secretary and three ordinary elected Board members.
+The places on the Board open for election are Chair, Vice Chair, Honorary Secretary, Honorary Treasurer and three elected Trustee Board members.
+Role descriptions for Chair, Vice Chair, Honorary Secretary, Honorary Treasurer and Trustee Board Member can be found here.

-To stand for Chair, Vice Chair, Treasurer, Honorary Secretary of the Board you must be an individual member of the Association.
+To stand for Chair, Vice Chair, Honorary Secretary or Honorary Treasurer of the Board you must be an individual member of the Association.
 All members (individual, student or affiliate) can stand for the vacancies as ordinary elected Board members.

-To stand for election you will need to let ARA’s CEO John Chambers know which position you are standing for and your proposer and seconder.
+To stand for election you will need to let John Chambers, Company Secretary, know which position you are standing for and the names of your proposer and seconder.
 You can notify us of your nomination by letter or by e-mail.

 For more information please contact either: